 Issue 4.4.1

-· local materials
+Optimal use of local materials

 Strategies Outputs

-Building on the work of past cycles update and complement the recommendations regarding the optimal use of local materials, including: - lateritic, and other soils that are highly susceptible to environmental weathering; - construction under extreme weather conditions.
+Building on the work of past cycles update and complement the recommendations regarding the optimal use of local materials, including: lateritic, and other soils that are highly susceptible to environmental weathering; construction under extreme weather conditions.
 Report upgrading and complementing the previous reports on the use of local materials.

-Investigate construction methods and alternative materials with the potential to reduce the environmental impacts of earthworks, in particular: - the reduction of the consumption of water; - the removal of water from 'wet' materials; - the use of 'wet' and 'dry' materials in their in situ state; - the use of reused, recycled and recovered materials, particularly where lightweight construction is indicated; - the reduction of energy and greenhouse gas emissions.
+Investigate construction methods and alternative materials with the potential to reduce the environmental impacts of earthworks, in particular: the reduction of the consumption of water; the removal of water from 'wet' materials; the use of 'wet' and 'dry' materials in their in situ state; the use of reused, recycled and recovered materials, particularly where lightweight construction is indicated; the reduction of energy and greenhouse gas emissions.
 Recommendations on construction methods and materials.

-4.4.2

-ge and storm water management
+4.4.2 ge and storm water management

+Strategies Outputs

-Strategies Review the efficient methods and approaches with regard to slope and foundation drainage, and storm water management, including the effects of climate change and the associated need for adaptation.
-Outputs A report and a seminar to report on and share the methods and approaches of slope and foundation drainage, and storm water management.
+Review the efficient methods and approaches with regard to slope and foundation drainage, and storm water management, including the effects of climate change and the associated need for adaptation.
+A report and a seminar to report on and share the methods and approaches of slope and foundation drainage, and storm water management.

+Issue 4.4.3

-ved roads in developing countries
+Maintenance techniques for unpa ived roads in developing countries

 Strategies Outputs

 Review the progress made in maintenance techniques, including localised or 'spot' improvements, for unpaved roads that have been introduced by developing countries.
 Guidance report on maintenance techniques for unpaved roads in developing countries.